-The times we live in can be challenging and even fearful, O God.
-Help us to see your presence among us, even amid conflict and strife, so that we might come to find our peace in you.
-Amen.
+"The times we live in can be challenging and even fearful, O God.
+Help us to see your presence among us, even in the midst of conflict and strife, so that we might come to find our peace in you.
+Amen."